Farming the Future exists to strengthen and amplify the movement for an agroecological system of food and farming.

 We hold within our community a space of inclusion, care and respect for non-human beings, who care for our soil, pollinate our crops, and manifest our ecosystems in their very beings.

-The voice of the Movement is represented in the Executive Committee through four Advisors.
-Each were nominated by the Movement itself and will serve a term of one year.
+The voice of the movement is represented on the Steering Committee by Ambassadors from the movement.
+Each was nominated by the movement itself and will serve a term of up to three years.

 Granville Community Kitchen